awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 ## Install the AWS CLI<a name="install_aws_cli"></a>

 The AWS Management Console can be used to manage all operations manually with Amazon ECS\.
-However, installing the AWS CLI on your local desktop or a developer box enables you to build scripts that can automate common management tasks in Amazon ECS\.
+However, you can install the AWS CLI on your local desktop or a developer box so that you can build scripts that can automate common management tasks in Amazon ECS\.

 To use the AWS CLI with Amazon ECS, install the latest AWS CLI version\.
 For information about installing the AWS CLI or upgrading it to the latest version, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.